ameseee/kwk-curriculum-site/swift-ios/lessons/loops/index.md

 The word `animal` right after the keyword `for` refers to each element of our array, and the `animals` after the `in` keyword is the name of the array we are telling the computer to iterate over.
 We've told our loop to run the same number of times as there are elements in the array.
 So, since we currently have 3 elements in the array, it will run three times.
 If we added another animal to our array, the loop would run four times.

-By using the word `animal` after the `for` keyword, we're telling our code that we can use `animal` like a variable, and its value for each iteration of the loop will be whatever element of the array it's currently iterating over.
+By using the word `animal` after the `for` keyword, we're telling our code that we can use `animal` like a variable (inside of the code block, or the curly braces, only), and its value for each iteration of the loop will be whatever element of the array it's currently iterating over.

 ## `for-in` Loops and Dictionaries